Contextable/ag-ui-4k/README.md

-## Project Structure

-The project is organized with the main library code and build infrastructure in the `library` directory:

-- `/library` - Main library module with all source code and build files
-- `/docs` - Documentation and guides
-- `/examples` - Example applications (coming soon)
-- `/.github` - GitHub Actions CI/CD configuration

-All development work happens in the `library` directory.
-See the [library README](library/README.md) for detailed build instructions.# ag-ui-4k - AG-UI Protocol Client for Kotlin Multiplatform
+# ag-ui-4k - AG-UI Protocol Client for Kotlin Multiplatform

 A Kotlin Multiplatform (KMP) client library for connecting to AI agents that implement the Agent User Interaction Protocol (AG-UI).